About the Billing Process

 If you do not have insurance, please visit or call the Business Services department at 906.449.1422.
 We have payment plans and financial assistance options, and our financial counselors will work with you to determine if you are eligible for financial assistance or self-pay discounts.

-UP Health System - Portage bills for its employed-physician services separately from its hospital services.
-Therefore, most patients will receive at least two bills from UP Health System - Portage: one for hospital (facility) services and one for hospital-employed physician services.
-You also may receive other bills from non-UP Health System - Portage staff that are related to your stay at the hospital (i.e. Superior View Radiology - (877) 424-3330).
+UP Health System bills for its employed physician services separately from its hospital services.
+Therefore, most patients will receive at least two bills from UP Health System: one for hospital (facility) services and one for hospital-employed physician services.
+You also may receive other bills from non-UP Health System staff that are related to your stay at the hospital (for example, radiology services).

 Understanding Your Bill